MechanicalSongbird/View-Source/README.md

 Mechanical Songbird is an organisation providing software services to artists.

-All Open Source projects produced by Mechanical Songbird are available at https://github.com/MechanicalSongbird
+All open source projects produced by Mechanical Songbird are available at https://github.com/MechanicalSongbird

-Get in touch bt emailing mechanical.songbird@outlook.com
+Get in touch by emailing mechanical.songbird@outlook.com

 # View-Source